msqr/tidbits/tidbits/trunk/defs/docs/release/README.bin.txt

   a JDBC DataSource to connect to the database with.
 Thus you must configure the DataSource the first time you install Tidbits.

-  For Tomcat 5.5, create the DataSource first by editing the
+  For Tomcat 5.5+, create the DataSource first by creating a deployment context file named <TOMCAT HOME>/conf/Catalina/localhost/tidbits.xml.
-  <TOMCAT HOME>/conf/server.xml file and add the following to the
-  <GlobalNamingResources> section (adjust the parameter values as
-  necessary for your environment, but if you are following these directions from the start, these should work for you):
+  Add the below XML (adjust the parameter values as necessary for your environment, but if you are following these directions from the start, these should work for you).

   POSTGRES ------------------------------------------------------------

+  <Context path="/tidbits" displayName="Tidbits"
+    className="org.apache.catalina.core.StandardContext"
+    crossContext="false" reloadable="false"
+    mapperClass="org.apache.catalina.core.StandardContextMapper"
+    useNaming="true" debug="0" swallowOutput="false" privileged="false"
+    wrapperClass="org.apache.catalina.core.StandardWrapper"
+    cookies="true" cachingAllowed="true"
+    charsetMapperClass="org.apache.catalina.util.CharsetMapper">

     <Resource name="jdbc/tidbits"
       type="javax.sql.DataSource" scope="Shareable"
       driverClassName="org.postgresql.Driver"